alice-comfy/SeismicDB/README.md

 ## Installation

-There are several ways to install tectonicdb.
+There are several ways to install seismicdb.

 1.  **Binaries**